 The best wood for a scroll saw is free of knots.
-For small intricate pieces, such as a decorative border for a picture frame or small toys for kids, you can use a fine-toothed scroll saw blade.
+You can use a fine-toothed scroll saw blade for small intricate pieces, such as a decorative border for a picture frame or small toys for kids.
 These blades have tiny teeth that are hardly visible to the naked eye.
 This allows the blade to cut through thin materials.

 The best types of wood for scroll saw are pine, oak, and cherry wood.
 These woods come in different varieties for specific needs.
 You can use pine for beginner pieces as it is easy to cut and glue together.
 Oak is great for intricate designs as it is durable and resilient to cracking or splitting while cutting intricate designs.

 Cherry consists of heartwood that is light reddish/brown.
-It has even grain that is easy to cut, and it holds up well for intricate fretwork.
+It has even grain that is easy to cut and holds up well for intricate fretwork.
 It is not damaging to the saw blade.
 It gives less weight to weight-bearing items.

 It is beautiful and rich in color.
 After some time, it starts darkening.
 The fastest way of darkening is by exposing it to sunlight.
 It also warps with time.
 Cherry wood is warm and rich in color.
 It is ideal for décor projects.

 Walnut varies from rich brown color to a purplish hue.
 It is one of the best wood to use for scroll saw projects.
 The sapwood is white, and it comes with even grain.
 Walnut trees give out burls with exotic and swirling grain patterns.
-Walnut trees are in North America, and that is the popular dark hardwood.
+Walnut trees are North American trees that have the popular dark hardwood.

 The heartwood and sapwood create high contrast.
 It is a bit harder than cherry wood.
 However, it is not as hard as maple.
 It works better on pieces that do not require much weight.
 You may confuse walnut and cherry.